-The total Moose Day count of 108 is slightly up from the long-term average of 101 moose.
-Similar proportions of male and female moose were documented this year when compared to previous years and age class proportions were similar to previous years as well.
+The total Moose Day count of 101 is equal to the long-term average of 101 moose.
+Interestingly, the proportion of male to female moose was much higher than usual this year.
+Only slightly more females of both adult and juvenile moose were seen.
+Typically, almost twice as many females are seen.
+Age class proportions were similar to previous years.

 In 2017, we recorded 172 moose.
 This record number was mostly due to the 57 moose detected by the snowmobile crew which traveled into the Upper Gros Ventre to the Darwin Ranch.
-This same route only produced 14 moose in 2021.
+This same route produced a more typical 19 moose in 2022.
 These differences in counts are likely due to different weather conditions, snow depths, and spatial distribution of moose in the area, and are not necessarily an indication of a population decline in the Gros Ventre drainage.